gburghardt/dom_event_delegator/README.md

 1. The browser event object
 2. The element with the `data-action` attribute on it.
-3. Optional params taken from the data-actionparams-<event type> attribute on the element with the `data-action` attribute.
+3. Optional params taken from the `data-actionparams-EVENT_TYPE` attribute on the element with the `data-action` attribute.
 If omitted, this is an empty object.